juanpc2018/GTX-1050-Ti-Linux/README.md

 32-Bit 3D graphics have issues on Linux. </br>

 Unigine Tropics-1.3 on Win8.1x64 & W10 is easy, just needs NET3.5 </br>
-on Linux is tricky. </br>
+Linux is tricky. </br>

-Windows 32-bit 3D games could run flawless on Wine 9.x because Wine was designed mostly for 32-Bits, </br>
+Win 32-bit 3D games could run flawless on Wine 9.x because Wine was designed mostly for 32-Bits, </br>
 problem is GPU drivers, Not All work for 32-Bits on Linux. </br>

-Legal Games require a "middleman" software like EA "Origin" or Steem + useless anti-cheat, that can be bypased with DMA PCIe cards </br>
+Legal Games require a "middle finger" software like [EA "Origin"](https://www.ea.com/ea-app) or [Steem](https://store.steampowered.com/about/) + useless anti-cheat, that can be bypass with DMA PCIe cards </br>
-Those Game Stores are designed for latest 64-Bit Windows11 & 10 </br>
+Those Game Stores are designed for latest 64-Bit Windows11 & W10 </br>
-Support for Win8.1x64 was Dropped / Deleted </br>
+Support for Win8.1x64 was Deleted </br>
 But Win8.1x64 works ok for 32-Bits, </br>

-Win10 Tropics-1.3 OpenGL driver had strange results </br>
+Win10 Tropics-1.3 OpenGL had strange results </br>
-M6000 24GB on a HP Z server with intel lga3647 Platinum CPU </br>
+#### Quadro M6000 24GB | HP Z with intel lga3647 Platinum CPU </br>
 4x Anisotropy: <5500 points. </br>

 Some results: </br>